Alterdesk/node-messenger-sdk/README.md

 ```

 ### Invite a user
-To invite a user, first create an InviteUserData object and set the required fields
+To invite a coworker, contact or private user onto the messenger
 ```javascript
 // Create a invite user data instance var inviteData = new Messenger.InviteUserData();

 // First name of the user (optional) inviteData.firstName = answers.firstName;
 // Last name of the user (optional)